Florence Travel Guide: for a first-time visit

 - When shopping in Florence, local shops are closed from 1 pm-4 pm for siesta.
 That is how you’ll know if it’s an actual local shop or tourist spot.

-- There is no uber in Florence.
+- There is no Uber in Florence.
 This took us by surprise when arriving at the Firenze Santa Maria Novella train station.
 We decided to walk to our hotel which was on the Arno.
 It wasn’t the most pleasant experience being that our luggage was making the most noise on the cobblestone streets.
 In retrospect, we should have taken a taxi!

 When to Visit Florence Italy

-Things to Do in Florence Italy
+Best Things to Do in Florence

-Visit the Galleria dell’Accademia
+Florence Travel Guide: Visit the Galleria dell’Accademia

-Another beautiful Italian Art museum located in the center of Florence.
+Another beautiful Italian Art museum is located in the center of Florence.
 It’s most famously known for housing Michaelangelo’s David sculpture.
 It also has many other Florentine artists’ pieces from 1300-1600.

 Day Trip to Tuscany for Wine Tasting